Podlasie: History

 In 1569, shortly before the Union of Lublin which formally united Poland and Lithuania as the Polish-Lithuanian Commonwealth, Podlasie was returned to the Kingdom of Poland by the Privilege of restoration of Podlasie land to the Polish Crown.
 It was the northernmost part of the Lesser Poland Province of Poland.
 The voivodeship was divided into three lands (ziemie): Drohiczyn, Mielnik and Bielsk.
 Knyszyn was the favorite residence of King Sigismund II Augustus, who died there in 1572, ending the reign of the Jagiellonian dynasty in Poland.
-Polish Renaissance writer Łukasz Górnicki, after his appointment as starost of Tykocin in 1572, resided and wrote many of his works in Lipniki in Podlachia.
+Polish Renaissance writer Łukasz Górnicki, after his appointment as starost of Tykocin in 1572, resided and wrote many of his works in Lipniki in Podlasie.

-Podlachia was subtracted by extensive royal estates, numerous small estates of the nobility (with the exception of the eastern and southern outskirts) and a dense network of small towns.
-Petty nobility often cultivated their land on their own, and there were many places where the nobility had no serfs, making certain parts of Podlachia, according to Polish historian, geographer and ethnographer Zygmunt Gloger, the place with the highest percentage of free agricultural population in Europe in the feudal era.
-Polish nobles in Podlachia became so numerous that from the 16th century some migrated to other regions, including Lesser Poland and Lithuania, where they often made significant fortunes.
+Podlasie was subtracted by extensive royal estates, numerous small estates of the nobility (with the exception of the eastern and southern outskirts) and a dense network of small towns.
+Petty nobility often cultivated their land on their own, and there were many places where the nobility had no serfs, making certain parts of Podlasie, according to Polish historian, geographer and ethnographer Zygmunt Gloger, the place with the highest percentage of free agricultural population in Europe in the feudal era.
+Polish nobles in Podlasie became so numerous that from the 16th century some migrated to other regions, including Lesser Poland and Lithuania, where they often made significant fortunes.

-In the 17th and early 18th century, the chief regional royal residence in Podlachia was Tykocin.
+In the 17th and early 18th century, the chief regional royal residence in Podlasie was Tykocin.
 In December 1630, King Sigismund III Vasa and his family took shelter there from an epidemic, and in 1633 Władysław IV Vasa also stopped there.
-In 1653, Podlachia itself was hit by an epidemic.
+In 1653, Podlasie itself was hit by an epidemic.
 The region was invaded by Sweden during the Deluge, but in 1657, Poles recaptured Tykocin.
 In 1661, renowned Polish military commander Stefan Czarniecki was granted the Tykocin starostwo with the towns of Tykocin and Białystok as a reward for his military service during the Swedish invasion of Poland of 1655–1660.
-Two Polish Protestant synods were held in Podlachia, a Calvinist one in Orla in 1644 and a Lutheran one in Węgrów in 1780.
+Two Polish Protestant synods were held in Podlasie, a Calvinist one in Orla in 1644 and a Lutheran one in Węgrów in 1780.
 Tykocin was the place where the Order of the White Eagle, Poland's oldest and highest order, was established.

 During the Swedish invasion of Poland of 1701–1706, in 1702, Tykocin was the place of talks between delegates of Poland and Sweden.
-In 1704, Podlachia protested against the election of Stanisław Leszczyński as King of Poland.
+In 1704, Podlasie protested against the election of Stanisław Leszczyński as King of Poland.
 Swedish and Russian troops often passed through the region during the war.